Convert Your Foreign Driver’s License in Japan (2026 Update): What Changed and How to Pass Under the New Rules

 ✅ Note:

-Languages available: English, Japanese, Vietnamese, Tagalog, and 18 others — total 21 languages supported.
+Languages available: English, Japanese, Vietnamese, Tagalog, and other languages supported.

 Key change: No more illustration-based clues; candidates must understand the written scenarios accurately.